git-srinath/DMS3.0/doc/README_MANAGE_SQL_CONNECTION.md

 ### After:
 ```
-SQL Query ─→ Can use any registered connection from DWDBCONDTLS
+SQL Query ─→ Can use any registered connection from DMS_DBCONDTLS
               (or NULL for metadata connection)
 ```